 Meet Ellen: Mamapreneur and Founder of The Great State

-Mother's Day is just around the corner so we caught up with one of our favourite 'mamapreneurs' - The Great State founder Ellen Newman.
-Ellen shared with us her thoughts on motherhood, what it takes to grow a successful business, and her plans for this Mother's Day.
+We recently caught up with one of our favourite 'mamapreneurs', Founder of The Great State, Ellen Newman.
+Ellen shared with us her take on motherhood and what it takes to grow a successful business.

 What is your Life Mantra?

 I am the founder of The Great State skincare company.

 I am working on building it with The Great State.
 I would love to be the Head of Brand and Creative Direction.

 My husband Luke and all the women in my life who have lived wonderfully ordinary lives defined by purpose, resilience and resourcefulness.